local-ch/lhs/README.md

 user.places[1] # { "status": 404, "error": "not found" }
 ```

-In order to exclude items from a collection that where not based on successful responses, use `.compact` or `.compact!`:
+In order to exclude items from a collection which where not based on successful responses, use `.compact` or `.compact!`:

 ```ruby
 # app/controllers/some_controller.rb